LANDSCAPE OF MOTHERS

 • The voices in your head are often critical or mean and you spend lots of energy trying to get things done despite their constant drag?

-This workshop introduces Landscape of Mothers as a coherent foundation and map for navigating our relationships.
+This workshop introduces Landscape of Mothers as a coherent foundation and map for navigating relationships.

 Picture